John Hartford

 John Cowan Hartford (December 30, 1937 – June 4, 2001) was an American folk, country, and bluegrass composer and musician known for his mastery of the fiddle and banjo, as well as for his witty lyrics, unique vocal style, and extensive knowledge of Mississippi River lore.
 His most successful song is "Gentle on My Mind", which won three Grammy Awards and was listed in "BMI's Top 100 Songs of the Century".
 Hartford performed with a variety of ensembles throughout his career, and is perhaps best known for his solo performances where he would interchange the guitar, banjo, and fiddle from song to song.
 He also invented his own shuffle tap dance move, and clogged on an amplified piece of plywood while he played and sang.

+He was posthumously inducted into the International Bluegrass Music Hall of Fame in 2010.

 Early life

-Harford (he changed his name to Hartford later in life at the behest of Chet Atkins) was born on December 30, 1937, in New York City to parents Carl and Mary Harford.
+Harford (he changed his name to Hartford later in life on the advice of Chet Atkins) was born on December 30, 1937, in New York City to parents Carl and Mary Harford.
 He spent his childhood in St. Louis, Missouri, where he was exposed to the influence that shaped much of his career and music: the Mississippi River.
 From the time he got his first job on the river, at age 16, Hartford was on, around, or singing about the river.

 His early musical influences came from the broadcasts of the Grand Ole Opry and included Earl Scruggs, nominal inventor of the three-finger bluegrass style of banjo playing.
 Hartford said often that the first time he heard Earl Scruggs pick the banjo, it changed his life.
 By age 13, Hartford was an accomplished old-time fiddler and banjo player, and he soon learned to play guitar and mandolin as well.
 Hartford performed with his first bluegrass band while attending John Burroughs School, a local private high school.

 After high school, he enrolled at Washington University in St. Louis, completed four years of a commercial arts program and dropped out to focus on music; however, he did receive a degree in 1960.
 He immersed himself in the local music scene, working as a DJ, playing in bands, and occasionally recording singles for local labels.